Housing Rights and Resources

-There is a moratorium on residential foreclosure proceedings until May 1, 2021.
-Homeowners and small landlords who own 10 or fewer residential dwellings can file hardship declarations with their mortgage lender, other foreclosing party, or a court that would prevent a foreclosure.
+There is also a moratorium on residential foreclosure proceedings and tax lien sales until August 31, 2021.
+Homeowners and small landlords who own 10 or fewer residential dwellings can file Hardship Declarations with their mortgage lender, other foreclosing party, or a court that would prevent a foreclosure.

 - Legal Aid Society of Northeastern New York provides free legal services to low-income people: 833-628-0087.

 - Columbia County Fair Housing office offers free advice for housing discrimination and tenant’s rights: 518-828-0342.

 - Columbia County Office of the Aging provides free legal services to seniors: 518-828-4258.

 Partnership between the City of Hudson and St. Catherine's Center for Children.
 Through Hudson Roots, St. Catherine's offers streamlined case management for Hudson residents seeking support with back rent, rental subsidies, and re-housing expenses.
 For households that may not be eligible for existing sources of assistance like DSS, and Hudson Roots has an emergency relief fund for low and moderate income Hudson households (at 80% AMI or below) at risk of displacement due to financial hardship.